jrmro/sendgrid/README.md

 ]);
 ```
 ## Return Values
-Function returns an associative array with the following values: 'error' (bool) , 'message' (string).
-Upon success, 'error' will be false (bool)
+Function returns an associative array with the following values: 'error' (bool) , 'message' (string), 'status' (int).
+Upon success, 'error' will be false (bool).
+HTTP status code is assigned to 'status'.